 Q. What are the roles and responsibilities of MUDRA?

-A. MUDRA is responsible for refinancing all the last mile financiers including non-banking companies, societies, trusts, section-8 companies, co-operative societies, small banks, scheduled commercial banks, and regional rural banks that lend to small and micro entities engaged in manufacturing, trading, and service activities.
-MUDRA also works with state and regional level financial intermediaries that offer finance to last mile financers.
+A. MUDRA is responsible for refinancing all the last mile financiers including private & public sector banks, co-operative societies, small banks, scheduled commercial banks, and regional rural banks that lend to small and micro entities engaged in manufacturing, trading, and service activities.
+MUDRA also works with state and regional level financial intermediaries that offer finance to last mile financiers.

 Q. Who are the target clients of MUDRA?
 Who is eligible for a MUDRA Loan?

-A. MUDRA focuses on NCSB or non-corporate small businesses segment that includes small manufacturing units, service producing units, shopkeepers, fruit/vegetable vendors, food service units, truck operators, repair shops, machine operators, small industries, artisans, food processors and many more in both rural and urban areas.
+A. MUDRA focuses on Non-Corporate Small Businesses (NCSB) segment that includes small manufacturing units, service producing units, shopkeepers, fruit/vegetable vendors, food service units, truck operators, repair shops, machine operators, small industries, artisans, food processors and many more in both rural and urban areas.
 However, the eligibility criteria for MUDRA loan is not that complicated as any individual who has a bank account and willing to start a small or micro-business is eligible for such a loan.

 Q. Can a college graduate apply for a MUDRA loan?

-A. Yes, any college graduate who wishes to set up a business and requires finance can apply for a MUDRA loan.
+A. Yes, any college graduate who wishes to set up his/her own business and requires finance can apply for a MUDRA loan.

 Q. How is the implementation of MUDRA Yojna monitored?

-A. At the state level, monitoring is done by the SLBC forum and at the national level, the scheme is monitored by MUDRA or Department of Financial Services.
+A. At the state level, monitoring is done by the State Level Bankers’ Committee (SLBC) forum and at the national level, the scheme is monitored by MUDRA or Department of Financial Services.
 All the banks and lending institutions feed their details about their work under the scheme.
 This data is consolidated by the system and reports are generated for analysis and further action.